Decrease Your Grocery Bill by Half – Move to Mexico

 Cooking has been one of the more interesting experiences of my living in Mexico, and finally drove me to write a cookbook for those trying to maintain a healthy diet in Mexico (and can’t look at another taco).

 Like most of Mexico, rural areas in the US have nothing like the variety offered in grocery stores in cities.
-(In places like West Virginia, this contributes greatly to poor diets and the highest obesity rates in the country).
+(In places like West Virginia, this contributes greatly to poor diets and the highest obesity rates in the state.
 Old cookbooks tend to use far few ingredients than they do today, and you’ll be more likely to be able to duplicate these recipes in Mexico.

 Locally-compiled cookbooks in the US are often amusing.
 One recipe for Wash Pail Cookies from my ancient Taste of Oklahoma cookbook began with instructions to, “get out your wash pail,” and made 450 cookies.
 Recipes featured Cool Whip and Cheez Whiz as well as how to make clay from dryer lint.
 I’m sure you can find parallel humor in old English-language cookbooks in Mexican libraries.